allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 # Tutorial: How to process data for Timelapse Feature Explorer

 The Timelapse Feature Explorer is a web-based application designed for the interactive visualization and analysis of segmented time-series microscopy data!
 Data needs to be processed into a specific format to be loaded into the viewer.

-This tutorial will guide you through the process of preparing your data for the Timelapse Feature Explorer.
+In this tutorial, you'll learn how to prepare your data for the Timelapse Feature Explorer.

+## Terms

+A few key terms:

+- **Dataset**: A dataset is a single time-series, and can have any number of tracked objects and features.
+- **Raw dataset**: The raw data that you have collected or generated, before processing into the TFE format.
+- **Collection**: An arbitrary grouping of datasets.
+- **Object ID**: An ID associated with a single segmentation at a single timepoint.
+In the TFE-accepted format, object IDs must be sequential, starting from 0, and be unique across the whole dataset.
+- **Track ID**: An identifier for a unique set of objects, linking their object IDs across timepoints.

 ## Prerequisites

 From a command terminal, clone this repository and install the dependencies for this tutorial.
-This will install the necessary dependencies for the example scripts and the latest release of `colorizer-data`.(You may want to do this from a virtual environment.)
+This will install the necessary dependencies for the example scripts and the latest release of `colorizer-data`.
+(You may want to do this from a virtual Python environment-- see [venv](https://docs.python.org/3/library/venv.html) or [conda](https://docs.conda.io/en/latest/) for more information.)

 ```bash
 git clone https://github.com/allen-cell-animated/colorizer-data.git